TymeBank

-TymeBank is an exclusively digital retail bank based in South Africa.

-Digital banking
+TymeBank (soon to be rebranded as GoTyme) is a South African digital-only bank aimed at the lower income market.
+Headquartered in Rosebank, Johannesburg, the company was founded in 2015.

-Headquartered in Rosebank, Johannesburg, TymeBank does not have any physical bank branches and relies on an Android banking App, an Internet Banking site and a partnership with two retail chains, Pick n Pay and Boxer, to host a national network of self-service kiosks that facilitate the account opening process.
+Unlike major commercial banks in SA, TymeBank does not have any physical bank branches and relies on an Android banking App, and Internet Banking site and a partnership with two retail chains, Pick n Pay and Boxer, to host a national network of self-service kiosks that facilitate the account opening process.

 The Prudential Authority of the South African Reserve Bank (SARB), granted permission for TymeBank to operate exclusively online on 28 September 2017.